freenas/freenas-docs/userguide/tn_cinder.rst

 Requirements
 ------------

-1. A %brand% 2.0 or higher system to provide storage.
-At least 20 GiB of free disk space is recommended.
+1. A %brand% 11.0 or newer system to provide storage.

 2. A computer running the
    `Newton release <https://docs.openstack.org/newton/>`_